lukechant/angular-crash-todolist/README.md

 ## Notes

-I've had to correct a few issues re typing as there seems to be differecnes between the way this worked in 2019 and the way it works now, possibly type script linting?
+I've had to correct a few issues re typing as there seems to be differences between the way this worked in 2019 and the way it works now, possibly type script linting?

 ## Development server